hackclub/hackclub/workshops/gamelab/README.md

 ## Extensions

+- Can you make the character only jump on the ground?
 - Can you add sound effects to the jump?
 - Can you turn it into a "Flappy Birds" style game?